An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Immutable data structures

-In constrast to the standard data structures, immutable
+In contrast to the standard (mutable) data structures, immutable

 data structures cannot be modified directly – and hence define no procedure dot methods.
 Instead,